feltcute/ModdingDocsMGD/Doc/Manual/Events/Events.rst

     }
   ],

-A more complex and optional key that contains objects that will check for progress or choice in a event.
+A more complex and optional :term:`key` that contains :term:`objects` that will check for progress or choice in a event.
 It can be used in alongside or as an alternative to ``"requires":``.

-Given it's an array, you can introduce multiple requirements of the same type by providing duplicate objects for as long as it contains all four of the given keys.
+Given it's an array, you can introduce multiple requirements of the same type by providing duplicate :term:`objects` for as long as it contains all four of the given keys.

-You need to provide a value for ``"Progress":`` and ``"ChoiceNumber":``, else it will not work.
-If you don't wish to use one of them, use the default values above.
+You need to provide a :term:`value` for ``"Progress":`` and ``"ChoiceNumber":``, else it will not work.
+If you don't wish to use one of them, use the default :term:`values` above.
 ``"NameOfEvent":`` and ``"Choice":`` need at least empty strings.

-If in use, you cannot exclude unused keys in the object, they must all be present.
+If in use, you cannot exclude unused :term:`keys` in the object, they must all be present.
 If ``"requiresEvent":`` isn't being used at all, it can be excluded from the file entirely.

 .. _SpeakersCreation: